Anant/example-cassandra-etl-with-airflow-and-spark/README.md

 gp open properties.conf
 ```

+Paste your master URL and, in the username/password fields, the "Client ID"
+and "Client Secret" found in your Database Administrator token.

 ## 6, Open port 8080 to see Airflow UI and check if `example_cassandra_etl` exists.

 To open the address, you can run ```gp preview --external `gp url 8080` ``` (and then check your **popup blocker**).